New Albion

-New Albion, also known as Nova Albion (in reference to an archaic name for Britain), was the name of the continental area north of Mexico claimed by Sir Francis Drake for England when he landed on the North American west coast in 1579.
+New Albion, also known as Nova Albion (in reference to an archaic name for Great Britain), was the name of the continental area north of Mexico claimed by Sir Francis Drake for England when he landed on the North American west coast in 1579.
 This claim became the justification for English charters across America to the Atlantic coast and soon influenced further national expansion projects on the continent.
 Drake's landing site has been identified as Drake's Cove, which is part of Point Reyes National Seashore.

 Drake, after successfully sacking Spanish towns and plundering Spanish ships along their eastern Pacific coast colonies, sought safe harbour to prepare his ship, Golden Hind, for circumnavigation back to England.
 He found it on 17 June 1579, when he and his crew landed on the Pacific coast at Drakes Bay in Northern California.
 While encamped there, he had friendly relations with the Coast Miwok people who inhabited the area near his landing.
 Naming the area Nova Albion, or New Albion, he claimed sovereignty of the area for Queen Elizabeth I, an act which would have significant long-term historical consequences.
 Sailing away on 23 July and leaving behind no colony, Drake eventually circumnavigated the globe and returned to England in September 1580.

 Over the years, numerous speculative sites along the North American Pacific coast were investigated as the area of Drake's New Albion claim.
 Through the following centuries, various cartographers and mariners identified the area near Point Reyes as Drake's likely landing place.
 In the 20th and 21st centuries, definitive evidence was gathered, particularly regarding Drake's contact with the Coast Miwok people and porcelain shards which were established to be remnants of Drake's cargo.
 The various avenues of research led to a National Historic Landmark designation by the United States Department of the Interior in October 2012 and a California Historical Landmark designation by California State Parks in October 2021.